221201 Fascinating Florals – Color, Rhythm, and Texture in Floral Paintings with Kate Aubrey

 Deadline: November 1, 2022

-Cancellation Policy: Participants may cancel up to 30 days prior to the start of the Workshop for a refund minus a $5 processing charge.
+Cancellation Policy: Participants may cancel up to 30 days prior to the start of the Workshop.
 There will be no refunds within 30 days of the workshop.
 If AGTV or the instructor cancels the workshop, participants will get a full refund.
 To cancel, fill out the class refund request form.

 Workshop Content: Flowers.
 Everyone loves to paint them…which makes for a lot of competition.
 Using the instructor’s photos, “Fascinating Florals” will teach you how to design and paint florals that stand out from the crowd.
 Kate’s demonstrations will include a range of techniques from tight to loose-and-drippy, and you will be encouraged to develop your own interpretation while putting those new ideas and techniques to work.